• Slang User's Guide

 Builtin Differentiable Functions

-The following built-in functions are backward differentiable and both their forward-derivative and backward-propagation functions are already defined in the built-in library:
+The following built-in functions are backward differentiable and both their forward-derivative and backward-propagation functions are already defined in the core module:

 • Arithmetic functions: abs, max, min, sqrt, rcp, rsqrt, fma, mad, fmod, frac, radians, degrees